 Issues with Social Security Disability (SSD) applicants are incredibly common.
 Even when you have a legitimate condition that prevents you from working, you can get a rejection from the Social Security Administration (SSA).
 This is because the SSA is looking for specific criteria and evidence before they accept your application and start awarding your benefits.
-But you can find out what it takes to appeal the application, or ensure your first application is sufficient, by hiring a Social Security Disability lawyer.
+You can find out what it takes to appeal the application or ensure your first application is sufficient by hiring a Social Security Disability lawyer.

 If you’re considering hiring a lawyer to help you with your Social Security Disability application, chances are you’re concerned about cost.
 Thankfully, most clients find hiring an SSD attorney is more than worth it—and there’s no need to worry about paying until the case is closed.
 Here’s what you need to know about how SSD attorneys get paid in the State of Georgia.

-What Does Working with a Social Security Disability Lawyer Look Like?
+What Can a Social Security Disability Lawyer Do for Me?

 A Social Security Disability lawyer is helpful for many reasons.
 They can help if you are: